Released on November 29, 2019

 The Government of Saskatchewan is supporting Wanuskewin Heritage Park’s application to become a UNESCO World Heritage Site by providing access to additional lands with a signed Memorandum of Understanding (MOU).

-“Good relations and developing partnerships are important to the Government of Saskatchewan,” Highways and Infrastructure Minister Greg Ottenbreit said.
+“Good relations and developing partnerships are important to the Government of Saskatchewan,” Highways Minister Greg Ottenbreit said.
 “This parcel of land will serve the future Saskatoon Freeway, while lands not required for the infrastructure can support Wanuskewin Heritage Park and their conservation efforts.”

 As part of the MOU, the government is providing Wanuskewin with interim access to land acquired while planning is underway for the Saskatoon Freeway.
 Once the land requirements for the freeway are determined, arrangements will be made to provide access to land not needed for the freeway on a long-term basis.
 While there are no timelines for construction of the Saskatoon Freeway, the land was recently purchased by the government from a willing seller.